TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 74 - 9/8 (Saturday)
 Pretty much spent the entire day on Lesson 3 in React (State Management).
 My brain is officially melted.
 I learned almost everything except I need a bit more on Controlled Components.
 That's for tomorrow.

+### Day 75 - 9/9 (Sunday)
+Today's day of code is all about learning how to render UI with external data in React.